 Blacking Out Vs. Passing Out

-definition, suspected causes, and why it is dangerous
+definition, suspected causes, and prevalence

 Blackouts are a reaction to the consumption of alcohol which impacts memory.
 It’s the inability to recall any memories that may have been formed during the period of intoxication.
 During this period a person can often remember what they are doing and saying for a two minute period and thus carry on conversations.
 This makes it more difficult to recognize a person experiencing a blackout.
 The individual can experience both total memory loss of what happened during the period of intoxication OR partial memory loss where portions of time or specific actions completed while intoxicated cannot be recalled.

 While the exact cause of individual episodes of blackout can vary, several factors are used as indicators of risk for it.
 These are:

 - The blood-alcohol level (BAC is very high, typically above a .25).

 - The rate of increase in alcohol in the blood was very fast (guzzling of alcohol, taking shots, especially on an empty stomach).